Org Export Reference Documentation

 Non-nil means transcoding should include time stamps.
 Special

-value active (resp. inactive) ask to export only active
+) ask to export only active

 (resp. inactive) timestamps.
 Otherwise, completely remove them.